syntro-opensource/ssdev/README.md

 There is more to ssdev, but we go over all of it in the [docs](#docs).

 ## 📖 Docs
-ssdev can be customized in various ways.
+ssdev is a powerful tool and can be customized in various ways.
+Read here, how you can achieve any setup, mimicking a production environment as closely as possible.

 #### Config Options
 You can set all config options (`ssdev --help`) in a `package.json` file under the `ssdev` key.
 This allows you to set per-project settings that actually transfer